Lrozzy/1P1Qm_fork/README.md

 You can use the docker container here:

-    docker pull neutrinoman4/qml-lightning.gpu:v3.0
+    docker pull neutrinoman4/qml-lightning.gpu:v4.0

+Note: Check the version, it MUST be v4.0

 For running on Horeka@KIT (Slurm-based), read the documentation [here](https://www.nhr.kit.edu/userdocs/ftp/containers/).

 To run GPU jobs on an HTCondor cluster, take a look at the scripts in `condor_example/`.

 If your HPC cluster supports Singularity/Apptainer, then you may use it as follows:

-     apptainer build qml-lightning-gpu.sif docker://neutrinoman4/qml-lightning.gpu:v3.0
+     apptainer build qml-lightning-gpu.sif docker://neutrinoman4/qml-lightning.gpu:v4.0
      apptainer shell qml-lightning-gpu.sif

 The Docker image is derived from the Pennylane Lightning GPU v0.38.0 docker image, and contains some additional relevant libraries.

 After you're all set up, run your code using the `train.py` script as shown below.
 The quantum circuit architecture is loaded from `quantum/architectures.py` and the loss function from `quantum/losses.py`.
 At the moment, two circuit architectures are defined: `circuit()` and `reuploading_circuit()`.
 You are free to try out new circuit architectures.
 The `train.py` method copies the current version of the `architecture.py` file to the `save_dir` as `save_dir/FROZEN_ARCHITECTURE.py`, in case you edit this file in between runs.

-    python3 train.py --train --wires ${QUBITS} --trash-qubits ${TRASH} -b 100 -e 15 --backend "autograd" --save --seed ${seed} --lr 0.005 --desc "'${DESC}'" --train_n ${TRAIN_N} --valid_n ${VALID_N} --save_dir ${SAVE_DIR} --data_dir ${DATA_DIR} --device lightning.gpu

-To get a description of the possible options, run `python3 train.py --help`
+    python3 train.py --config-path $HYDRA_CONF --config-name config

 ## Notes

-- The argument `--seed` (set here to `$RANDOM`) is used to identify a given training run, which is then further described by the text contained in the `--desc` argument.
+- The argument `seed` is used to identify a given training run, which is then further described by the text contained in the `desc` argument.
 - If `seed = S`, then a new subdirectory is created in the base save directory at the path `/path/to/base/directory/S` and your results are saved there.
 - The data loader is defined in `case_reader.py`, the quantum circuit architecture is defined in `quantum.architecture` and the loss function is defined in `quantum.losses`.
 Feel free to modify/add to it!